mostafaawad123/CVND/README.md

 # CVND
 This is a Computer Vision nanodegree that represent by Udacity in this repositories contains all ex and projects that I did it within this nanodegree.

+In every notebook I explain in detail each process.